Magnesium is the fourth most abundant mineral in the human body.

 If you have a medical condition, then check with your doctor before taking a supplement.

-Although these supplements are generally well-tolerated, they may not be safe for people who take certain diuretics, heart medications or antibiotics.
+Although magnesium supplements are generally well-tolerated, they may not be safe for people who take certain diuretics, heart medications or antibiotics.

 Bottom Line: Getting enough magnesium is important.
 Many foods contain it, and there are also many high-quality supplements available.